nuthx/trophaxse/README.md

 # TropHAX-SE
 TropHAX Standalone Edition
 A homebrew app that can unlock trophys for any game.
+Unlike the original TropHAX.SUPRX however, this is compadible with 100% of games!
+You simply need the game installed and the trophy files inside ur0:/trophy and you can unlock stuffs!

 # Credits
 SilicaAndPina - Lead developer, - working out how trophys work and stuff.